georgehodgkins/Zhuque_artifact/README.md

 ## Artifact Claims
 	This artifact is designed to verify:
 	- All performance results from Section 6, for both Zhuque and comparison systems (if a system with PMEM is available).
-The Python benchmarks weren't working when we submitted, but we expect we can probably fix them up during the kick-the-tires phase.
+The Mnemosyne implementation of Memcached has been having problems recently with thread counts >2.
 	- Zhuque can successfully restart programs after a simulated failure, as described in Section 5.1
 	- The kernel modification correctly saves the register file to the redundant state